Photo Credit: Ken Chernus/Getty

 Sometimes understanding the big picture of your castle is even more important than poring over the details.
 This is especially true when your home plans are in their infancy.
 We asked Jonathan S. Vincent, AIA, director of design at Timberpeg

 in West Lebanon, New Hampshire, to tackle some of the questions we hear most often.

-Q: When it comes to planning a timber home, what are the top three things I should consider about its design that will save money?
+Q: When it comes to planning a log home, what are the top three things I should consider about its design that will save money?
+A:

 A: Determine a realistic construction budget that allows for site and septic costs, and share this information with your designer.
 Design is always a series of choices, and accurate information leads to the best decisions.

 Read the full story in the June/July 2005 issue of Timber Home Living.